Rust-for-Linux/rust-for-linux.com/src/Coccinelle-for-Rust.md

 ## Support

-We would like to thank [Collabora](https://www.collabora.com/) for their support for the development of Coccinelle for Rust.
+We would like to thank [Collabora](https://www.collabora.com) for supporting the development of Coccinelle for Rust.

 ## Contact